88-degrees/Book-of-Changes/appendix04s1.md

 Paragraph 19.
 Compare the language on paragraph 6, towards the end.

 Paragraph 20.
 The subject passes here from the lower trigram and enters into the upper.
 We are told not to lay stress on 'the method of [**Qián ䷀**](e4b9beqian.md).'
-In paragraph 21 we have the sage upon the <sub>[p.
-415](#p-415)</sub> throne.
+In paragraph 21 we have the [sage upon the throne](#p-415).
 Time and opportunity are both in progress in 19; here in 22, they are both passed, have reached their extremity or end.

 Paragraph 23: -- see on paragraph 16.
 'The model of heaven,' says [Wú Chéng](https://en.wikipedia.org/wiki/Wu_Cheng_(philosopher)), 'is the due blending of the strong and active with the weak and passive, the regulation of movement in accordance with the highest reason, so that there shall be neither excess nor deficiency.'